sambordo1/sambordo1/README.md

 ### Hi there 👋

-### I'm Sam - a software engineering student at RMU who is currently interning at [Innovu](https://www.innovu.com/).
+### I'm Sam - a software development engineer in Test at [Innovu](https://www.innovu.com/).

-### I'm currently learning the ember.js framework  and the Rust programming langauge for my internship and also plan on building projects on my own time with these technologies.
+### I'm currently learning the ember.js framework  and the Rust programming langauge and plan on building projects on my own time with these technologies.

 ### I have experience in:
 - Software Languages: Python, JavaScript, Java, C++, SQL, CSS, HTML, Perl